donald-pinckney/Final/reacticloud/README.md

 ```
 # This MUST be run on VDI machine 45
 cd ~/Final/reacticloud
-node out/main/start_orchestrator.js 12000
+./run_orchestrator.js 12000
 ```

 > Note: By default the orchestrator will NOT use worker nodes to run functions, since the performance is quite poor due to
 > the intra-VDI networking.
-> However, *if you really want*, you can enable worker nodes as so: `node out/main/start_orchestrator.js 12000 --use-workers`,
+> However, *if you really want*, you can enable worker nodes as so: `./run_orchestrator.js 12000 --use-workers`,
-> and then start worker nodes on other VDI machines with: `node out/main/start_worker.js vdi-linux-045.ccs.neu.edu 12000`.
+> and then start worker nodes on other VDI machines with: `./run_worker.js vdi-linux-045.ccs.neu.edu 12000`.